rahulkumarsingh73690/docs-3/docs/debugging.md

 Plugins.Add(new RequestLogsFeature());
 ```

-The `IRequestLogger` is a great way to introspect and analyze your service requests in real-time.
+The `IRequestLogger` is a great way to introspect and analyze your service requests in real-time, e.g:
-Here's a screenshot from the [http://bootstrapapi.servicestack.net](http://bootstrapapi.servicestack.net)
-website:

 ![Live Screenshot](https://raw.githubusercontent.com/ServiceStack/Assets/master/img/wikis/request-logs-01.png)